- Documentation version: development

 - Carl Meyer

-Carl has been working with Django since 2007 (long enough to remember queryset-refactor, but not magic-removal), and works as a freelance developer with OddBird.
+Carl has been a Django user since 2007 (long enough to remember queryset-refactor, but not magic-removal), and builds web apps at OddBird.
 He became a Django contributor by accident, because fixing bugs is more interesting than working around them.

 Carl lives in Rapid City, SD, USA.